SfisoNxumalo/ArtificialIntelligenceAssignment/README.md

 This chatbot is only for practice and learning purposes.
 It was created as a submission for an assignment.
 It is not an official 1Nebula product and should not be used in production.
 This project was built with the help of ChatGPT (OpenAI) to explore how AI can be applied in customer engagement and feedback analysis.
-All training data used in this project is synthetic.